TabLeak: Tabular Data Leakage in Federated Learning: Further Experiments

 \subsection{Varying Network Size}

 To understand the effect the choice of the network has on the obtained reconstruction results, we defined $4$ additional fully connected networks, two smaller, and two bigger ones to evaluate \OurMethod{} on.
-Concretely, we examined the following five architectures for our attack: \begin{enumerate} \item a single hidden layer with $50$ neurons, \item a single hidden layer with $100$ neurons, \item two hidden layers with $100$ neurons each (network used in main body), \item three hidden layers with $200$ neurons each, \item and three hidden layers with $400$ neurons each. \end{enumerate} We attack the above networks, aiming to reconstruct a batch of size $32$.
-We plot the accuracy of \OurMethod{} and the cosine baseline as a function of the number of parameters in the network in \cref{fig:network_size_all} for all four datasets.
-We can observe that with increasing number of parameters in the network, the reconstruction accuracy significantly increases on all datasets, and rather surprsingly, allowing for near perfect reconstruction of a batch as large as $32$ in some cases.
+As a simple linear model is often a good baseline for tabular data, we add it also to the range of attacked models.
+Concretely, we examined the following six models for our attack: \begin{itemize} \item Linear: a linear classification network: $f_{W}(c(x)) = \sigma (Wc(x) + b)$, \item NN 1: a single hidden layer neural network with $50$ neurons, \item NN 2: a single hidden layer neural network with $100$ neurons, \item NN 3: a neural network with two hidden layers of $100$ neurons each (network used in main body), \item NN 4: a neural network with three hidden layers of $200$ neurons each, \item NN 5: a three hidden layer neural network with $400$ neurons in each layer. \end{itemize} We attack the above networks, aiming to reconstruct a batch of size $32$.
+We plot the accuracy of \OurMethod{} and of Inverting Gradients~\citep{Geiping2020} as a function of the number of parameters in the network in \cref{fig:network_size_all} for all four datasets.
+We can observe that with increasing number of parameters in the network, the reconstruction accuracy significantly increases on all datasets, and rather surprisingly, allowing for near perfect reconstruction of a batch as large as $32$ in some cases.
 Observe that on both ends of the presented parameter scale the differences between the methods degrade, \ie they either both converge to near-perfect reconstruction (large networks) or to random guessing (small networks).
 Therefore, the choice of our network for conducting the experiments was instructive in examining the differences between the methods.